saravvij/inventory-app/README.md

 # Inventory App

-> An Angular 2 inventory app
+> An Angular 2 inventory app to work on.

 ## Dependencies